mathjax/MathJax/docs/html/_sources/configuration.txt

 delays before the mathematics is displayed.
 The combined configuration files load the majority of the needed files all as one large file, reducing the number of network requests that are needed.
-That means you will probably be getting the componets that MathJax needs faster than you would without the combined file, but you may be loading components that are never actually used; that is the trade off.
+That means you will probably be getting the components that MathJax needs faster than you would without the combined file, but you may be loading components that are never actually used; that is the trade off.